Nicola1971/Analytics4Evo/README.md

 2) select account and property
 3) copy the ids

-## Enter your 'client ID' and 'ids' in module/plugin settings
+#### Done? ok, now add your 'client ID' and 'ids' in module/plugin settings

 # To Do